ArchanaManju/ai-insight-engine/README.md

-## 🚀 How to Run the AMD AI Insight Engine
+## 🚀 How to Run the AI Insight Engine

 ### 1. Prerequisites
 * **Python 3.9+**